-ADMISSIONS POLICY 2023 - 2024
+ADMISSIONS POLICY 2026-2027

-INTRODUCTION
+1. Introduction

-- 1. Parents considering our school for their children are welcome to telephone to make an appointment to meet the Headteacher and visit the school. - 2.
-The Admissions Authority to this Voluntary Aided School is the Governing Body; however, the Governing Body participates in the Co-ordinated Admission Arrangements of the Local Authority ("LA"). - 3.
+Parents considering our school for their children are welcome to telephone to make an appointment to meet the Headteacher and visit the school.

+The Admissions Authority to Fladbury C.E Voluntary Aided Primary School is the Governing Body; however, the Governing Body participates in the Co-ordinated Admission Arrangements of the Local Authority ("LA").

 Parents are legally allowed to access education in the September following their child's fourth birthday.
-Parents can request their child attends part-time until the child reaches compulsory school age (the term following their fifth birthday). - 4.
+Parents can request their child attends part-time until the child reaches compulsory school age (the term following their fifth birthday).

 Parents seeking a place for children at our school at the normal age of admission should make an application to the Governing Body of the school by completing the LA School Admission Application Form available from Worcestershire County Council on line.

 Parents seeking a place other than at the normal time of admission (in year transfers for example) should complete a CA1 form (available from the school office and WCC).
-In both cases they should attach/include any relevant information which parents wish to be taken into account in the admissions process. - 5.
+In both cases they should attach/include any relevant information which parents wish to be considered in the admissions process.

 For parents seeking a place for children outside of their normal age group (in the year group below or above their chronological age group) the Governing Body of the school alongside the Head Teacher, will make the decision based on the circumstances of each case.
-This will involve the head completing an educational assessment (see Policy for deferred or accelerated transfer) to determine whether or not it is appropriate for the individual child to delay or accelerate their entry into school and be taught outside of their chronological age group. - 6.
-The completed application forms for school admission at the normal age should be returned to school, or submitted on-line, by the date each year announced by the LA. - 7.
+This will involve the head completing an educational assessment (see Policy for deferred or accelerated transfer) to determine whether or not it is appropriate for the individual child to delay or accelerate their entry into school and be taught outside of their chronological age group.

+The completed application forms for school admission at the normal age should be submitted online, by the date each year announced by the LA.

 The school will accept late applications up to the date announced by the school each year with the details of the co-ordinated admissions arrangements.
-Late applications will be treated as being on time in the following circumstances: - a.
+Late applications will be treated as being on time in the following circumstances:

+- a.
 Where a family have recently moved address into the catchment area of this school, or - b.
-Where it is agreed by the Governing Body that individual circumstances apply and the delay was reasonable, given the circumstances of the case. - 8.
+Where it is agreed by the Governing Body that individual circumstances apply and the delay was reasonable, given the circumstances of the case.

 The school has had regard to the current DfE Statutory Schools Admissions Code ("the Code") in setting this policy.
 Where the Code sets out matters which "must" or "must not" be followed, this policy should be read so as to comply with these requirements.
 Where the Code sets out matters which "should" be followed, this policy should be read so as to comply with the requirements, unless this policy is clearly in conflict with the advice in the Code, in which case this policy takes precedence.

-Where any future revisions to the Code conflict with the terms of this policy, mandatory requirements of the revised Code will take precedence. - 9.
-The school will seek to give effect to the LA's Fair Access Protocol.
+Where any future revisions to the Code conflict with the terms of this policy, mandatory requirements of the revised Code will take precedence.
+The school will seek to give effect to the LA's Fair Access Protocol, which it has adopted.
 The school will have regard to advice from the Local Admissions Forum.
 The Governing Body does not discriminate between first, second and third preference applications.
 All application preferences are treated equally.
-This means, for example, that priority is
+This means, for example, that priority is not given to a pupil on the basis that our school is his/her parents' first preference on the application form.